Tenuivirus: Taxonomy

 Tenuivirus has close phylogenic relationship with members of the genus Tospovirus, the virions of which are bounded with an envelope.
 Tenuivirus encodes a membrane protein precursor that is homologue to the virion envelope protein of Tospoviridae, although no envelope was found to associate with Tenuivirus virion.

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: